-Is it possible to obtain a G-invariant estimator for $f^ \in H^s(\mathcal{M})$ with a desirable population risk (similar to the case without invariances) in poly $(n, d, \log(|G|))$ time?
+Is it possible to obtain a G-invariant estimator for $f^ \in H^s(\mathcal{M})$ with a desirable population risk (similar to the case without invariances) in poly(n, d, log(|G|)) time?

-In the next section, we answer this question affirmatively.
-This is surprising, as it suggests that enumerating the set G is not required to find statistically efficient G-invariant estimators.
+We aim to answer this question affirmatively in the following section.
+This is surprising, as it suggests that even enumerating the set G is not required to find statistically efficient G-invariant estimators.